eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 for both Wallet Units and Users.

-The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows, by using the W3C Digital Credentials API.
-Note that requirements for Wallet Units and Relying Party Instances to use this browser API for remote presentation flows will be updated in the major release of this document.
+The next sections describe how these challenges can be solved for both same-device and cross-device remote presentation flows, by using the [W3C Digital Credentials API].
+Note that requirements for Wallet Units and Relying Party Instances to use the [W3C Digital Credentials API] for remote presentation flows will be updated in the major release of this document.

 #### 4.4.3.2 Same-device remote presentation flows

 ![Figure 4](media/Figure_4_Remote_Same-Device_Flow.png) <!-- <img src="Figure_4_Remote_Same-Device_Flow.png" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->
-Figure 4: Remote same-device presentations
+*Figure 4: Remote same-device presentations*

-Figure 4 shows attribute presentation in a remote same-device flow.
 Compared to Figure 2, Figure 4 shows additional detail.
 In particular, it shows the browser on the User device and the relevant interfaces of this browser: